The Heart of Europe, Pearl of the Danube

 This is therefore not a city you can visit in a short weekend time.
 It will need at least 3 full long days or otherwise you won’t be able to enjoy the countless sights and attractions.
 It is also a city that requires public transport in order to get to the different areas of the city as it’s quite a large city with very spread tourist sites.
+A 4 days city break would be ideal in this case.

 Another helpful tip is when you plan to go to Buda; comprising of Buda Castle, the Fisherman’s Bastion and the Royal Palace area.
-It is advisable you do them in the afternoon.
-If you do this in the morning, you will have the sun against you, and the beautiful view over Pest, the Parliament and the Danube won’t be as impressive as in the afternoon!
+It is advisable you do these in the afternoon.
+If you do this in the morning, you will have the sun against you, and the beautiful view over Pest, the Parliament and the Danube won’t be as impressive as in the afternoon.
 We went there twice, one day in the morning, the following in the afternoon, and the difference was unparalleled.
-Not to mention that during the morning the hordes of tourists arrive there first thing, while in the afternoon they all disappear!
+Not to mention that during the morning the hordes of tourists arrive there first thing, while in the afternoon they all disappear.
 Great to know this, it will save you from having to “fight” your way through the multitude while nothing beats the sunset from the Fisherman’s Bastion.
 Simply speechless.

 Moving around the city is very pleasurable, and with all the streets so pretty and elegant, you will enjoy walking the most.
 Otherwise try to get any of the hundreds of trams.
-It is always way nicer to mover over ground than underground by metro where you don’t get to see anything.
+It is always way nicer to mover overground than underground by metro where you don’t get to see anything.
 Yet in any case, there is a metro line you must take in its full length or at least for some of the most important stops along its route.
-It is the second oldest metro line in the world, only second to London, and it is the only metro line in the world to be listed by UNESCO as a World Heritage Site coupled with the avenue above the line.
+It is the second oldest metro line in the world, just after London, and it is the only metro line in the world to be listed by UNESCO as a World Heritage Site coupled with the avenue above the line.
 The stations are really beautiful and have retained most of the original fittings including the glazed tiles and wooden structures.
 Only the trains have changed for modern ones.
-The entire route runs under the unbeatable in elegance and opulence major avenue in the city, Andrassy Utca; where not only the finest mansions and buildings are, but also world renown landmarks as the State Opera House, masterpiece on its own.
+The entire route runs under the unbeatable in elegance and opulence major avenue in the city, Andrassy Utca; where not only the finest mansions and buildings are, but also the world renown landmarks as the State Opera House, masterpiece on its own.

 Coming to food subject, you are in paradise.
 Hungarian cuisine is incredibly tasty and good, and although the prices have gone up quite a lot in the lapse of time I was visiting the city for the first time to this one now, those are still very competitive and quality still as good as always.
 Of course there is not really need to mention here that as for any large city where thousands of tourist visit each day, there are tourist traps, therefore have a look at few places before making a decision on where to go.
 Why to over pay or get low quality at higher prices when sometimes next door is a great place!

 Although there are plenty of restaurants anywhere in the city, there is one I can strongly recommend.
 Been there on my first visit to the city for lunch and dinner every day as we could not get enough nor tired.
 On my second visit I must be honest in saying the quality and choice decreased while prices increased, yet still managed to get us happy and not disappoint in any way.
 The name is Menzo, located almost by Oktogon.
-Google maps have it marked if you do a search, and anyone you ask know it.
+Google maps have it marked if you do a search, and anyone you ask will know it.
 The interior décor is absolutely retro, and their star dish is goulash.

 For more information about Budapest check Wikipedia and Wikitravel sites.
 Hungary’s currency is the Forint (HUF).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Budapest:
+What to see and do in Budapest

-- Buda/Castle Hill Without doubt, the major and most important area where to find many of the city icons.
+- Buda – Castle Hill Without doubt, the major and most important area where to find many of the city icons.
 As the name of the city suggests, Budapest, it is in fact, two cities in one, Buda and Pest.
 Getting up here could be tiring if you plan to hike on foot, but there are two other easy and quick ways to access it.
 From the Chain Bridge, take the funicular directly up (900HUF single).
 Or from Szell Kalman Ter metro station (formerly known as Moszkva Tér), take the bus 16 or 16A which is right outside the metro entrance, on the street with the little hill up across the tram tracks which heads directly up Buda Hill.
 The main sights are:

 -Royal Palace Destroyed 3 times in history, being the most recent one during WWII, it always frighted for survival and reconstruction, and although its current form is a bit more austere and perhaps of simpler lines, it never failed to disappoint and remains as a fine work of art on it’s own, and as such, included as part of the UNESCO listing of the city.
 The massive large construction composed of many inner courtyards, also named Buda Castle, has many monuments and fountains everywhere, gardens and viewing points over Pest.
 It currently houses the major museums in the city.
 The History Museum, Hungarian National Gallery and National Széchényi Library.